Acepromazine Dosage Calculator

 Frequently Asked Questions

-Yes, acepromazine should not be used in animals with a history of seizures, liver disease, or heart disease.
-It should be used with caution in very young or geriatric animals, and in certain breeds like Boxers and sight hounds which may be more sensitive to its effects.
+Acepromazine should not be used in animals with a history of epilepsy or seizures, as it may lower the seizure threshold.
+It's also contraindicated in animals with severe cardiovascular disease, hypotension, shock, or hepatic dysfunction.
+Caution should be exercised in very young or geriatric animals, and in breeds prone to malignant hyperthermia.

 References & Disclaimer

-This calculator is intended for use by veterinary professionals only.
-It provides general dosage guidelines and should not replace professional veterinary judgment.
-Always consider individual patient factors and consult appropriate references before administering any medication.
+This calculator provides dosage recommendations for acepromazine based on established veterinary guidelines.
+It is intended for use by licensed veterinary professionals only.
+The calculations are not a substitute for professional veterinary judgment.
+Always consider the individual animal's health status, medical history, and specific needs before administering any medication.
 The authors of this calculator are not responsible for any adverse effects resulting from the use of this information.

 References